sqrlserverjava/sqrl-server-base/README.md

  * [slf4j](http://www.slf4j.org//) for logging
  * [ed25519-java](https://github.com/str4d/ed25519-java) for fast   Ed25519 EC crypto
  * [JPA 2.1 provider](http://www.oracle.com/technetwork/java/javaee/tech/persistence-jsp-140049.html) for integration with SQL and NOSQL databases.
 Example providers are [eclipselink](https://www.eclipse.org/eclipselink/) and [hibernate](https://docs.jboss.org/hibernate/orm/3.6/quickstart/en-US/html/hibernate-gsg-tutorial-jpa.html).
 JPA is used in a manner in which the JEE container does __not__ need to have JPA support.
 This library can be used in lightweight servlet containers such as Jetty and Tomcat.
+ * Servlet container supporting [JEE6](https://en.wikipedia.org/wiki/Java_EE_version_history#Java_EE_6_.28December_10.2C_2009.29) or higher

 #### Integration Requirements
 The SQRL protocol requires 2 interaction points with the user: 1) the web browser and 2) the SQRL client.
 Even if both of these are running on the same device, they are distinct processes which communicate to different server endpoints.

 A persistence layer (typically a database) is required for the 2 endpoints to communicate state and to store various information about the SQRL users.
-One of the SQRL database tables will include a foreign key reference to existing user data table.
+One of the SQRL database tables will include a soft foreign key reference to existing user data table.
 Used SQRL nonces ("nuts") are stored in another table.
-These nonces can be purged as soon as they expire.
+These nonces are be purged shortly after they expire.

 #### Integration Overview
 1. Select a JPA provider and add the required jars to your classpath.
 For example, to use eclipse link you would add: https://mvnrepository.com/artifact/org.eclipse.persistence/eclipselink